Small energy companies

 Utilita in the news

-Utilita announced an increase in its electricity prices and a cut in gas prices, from April 1.
+April: Utilita increased its electricity prices and cut its gas prices.
 It blamed rising wholesale electricity prices, the government’s prepayment price cap and the cost of government schemes.
 Customers on Utilita’s Smart Energy Pay As You Go, with dual fuel, will see a £30 (2.9%) annual increase in their bill.
 Electricity-only customers will see a £44 increase, but gas-only customers a £14 cut.

 In January Utilita announced a 3.5% cut to its gas prices.
 This was followed by another announcement in March that it would be cutting its gas prices by a further 5.7%, with effect from 1 April.
 These two cuts would reduce its customers' average gas bill by £55 a year, according to Utilita.